Skip to main content

 Circulation issues

-Some sleeping positions, or staying in one position for a long time, can press on your blood vessels, slowing down blood flow back and forth from your heart.
+Some sleeping positions, or staying in one position for a long time, can put pressure on blood vessels and reduce blood flow to or from certain parts of the body.
 This can lead to circulation issues.6 Firm mattresses can make it easier to move around and change positions, so you aren’t in one position for a long time.
-Keep in mind that a mattress that is too firm can also put pressure on blood vessels and can affect circulation as well.
+Keep in mind that a mattress that is too firm can also put pressure on blood vessels and affect circulation as well.

 Getting in and out of bed safely